MIT-LCP/eicu-data-paper/main.md

 eICU-CRD v1.2 is a relational database comprising of 17 tables.
 All tables were de-identified to meet the safe harbor provision of HIPAA [@HIPAA].
 These provisions include the removal of all personally identifiable patient identifiers, ages over 89, and other personal information.
 Large portions of all tables were manually reviewed by at least three personnel to verify all data had been de-identified.
 Patient identifiers are generated randomly, and as a result the identifiers in eICU-CRD cannot be linked back to the original, identifiable data.
+All hospital and ICU identifiers have also been removed to protect the privacy of contributing institutions and providers.

 ## Patient identifiers

 Each patient stay in a unit, where the primary unit of care is the ICU, is identified by a single integer: the `patientunitstayid`.
 Each unique hospitalization is also assigned a unique integer, known as the `patienthealthsystemstayid`.
 Finally, patients are identified by a `uniquepid`.
+Unlike the other identifiers, `uniquepid` is generated using an algorithm created by Philips Healthcare adapted from prior work [@finney2011efficient].
 Each `patienthealthsystemstayid` has at least one or more `patientunitstayid`, and each `uniquepid` can have multiple hospital and/or unit stays.
 Figure \ref{fig:patient_organization} visualizes this hierarchy.
 All tables use `patientunitstayid` to identify an individual unit stay, and the patient table can be used to determine unit stays linked to the same patient and/or hospitalization.